nashsclay/StrongHands-Masternode/README.md

 `chmod +x *coming soon*`
 `./*coming soon*`

-This Digital Money Bits Masternode (MN) script will automatically install almost all of the MN for you.
+This StrongHands-Master (MN) script will automatically install almost all of the MN for you.
 You just need to have your masternode genkey ready.
 This code comes from Zoldurs many many forks for MN scripts, visit his page here. https://github.com/zoldur

 Please note to run this script you MUST: